JtPerez-Acle/NeuroSpark/SWAGGER_DOCUMENTATION.md

-# KQML Parser API Swagger Documentation
+# NeuroSpark Blockchain Intelligence API Swagger Documentation

-This document provides information about the Swagger API documentation for the KQML Parser Backend.
+This document provides information about the Swagger API documentation for the NeuroSpark Blockchain Intelligence System.

 ## Accessing Swagger Documentation